openstates/openstates-geo/README.md

 4) Make sure `DATABASE_URL` is set to local database in `djapp/geo/settings.py`

-5) Migrate database to add needed tables:

-  `poetry run ./manage.py migrate`

-6) Import into database:

-  `poetry run ./manage.py load_divisions`

-7) Convert to mbtiles and upload:
+5) Convert to mbtiles and upload:

   `./scripts/make-tiles.py`

   The `MAPBOX_ACCOUNT` name and `MAPBOX_ACCESS_TOKEN` (with upload privileges) must be set as environment variables.
 If not, then the upload step will be skipped.

-8) Currently, we have to manually upload the resulting tilesets to [Mapbox](https://studio.mapbox.com/tilesets/).
+6) Currently, we have to manually upload the resulting tilesets to [Mapbox](https://studio.mapbox.com/tilesets/).
 We'll need to upload `data/sld.mbtiles` and `data/cd.mbtiles`.
+This can be done in tandem with:

+7) Migrate database to add needed tables:

+  `poetry run ./manage.py migrate`

+8) Import into database:

+  `poetry run ./manage.py load_divisions`

 9) Generate and upload new boundary files to S3: